djalbat/occam-open-cli/README.md

     open initialise

 This will create a hidden `.openrc` file which you should never share.
-If you log in to the Open Mathematics site, for example, the access token will be stored in this hidden file.
+The reason is that if you log in to the Open Mathematics site your access token will be stored in this hidden file.

 If you wish to publish the `induction` package, for example, assuming that you have a sub-directory called `induction` for that package, run the following: